Student Handbook Quick Navigation

 If you are yet to commence your intake, this is $495.00.
 If you have commenced your intake and have online access granted but have not commenced more than one unit, this will be $1,325.00.
 If you have commenced training in multiple units (2 or more), those units will still need to paid for, before we can grant a waiver of your remaining fees.
 Depending on the course you have enrolled in, the units range from $200-450 each.

 Where you have paid more than the minimum fees payable based on your progress in the course, only future payments are waived and all fees paid to date are not refundable.

 HOW TO APPLY FOR A WAIVER OF FEES OR REFUND

-- You must attach supportive documentation for your claims.
+You must attach supportive documentation for your claims.
 The form will guide you with what to include.
-Without sufficient supportive evidence for your claim for hardship, we will be unable to process your request.
+Without sufficient supportive evidence for your claim for financial hardship, we will be unable to process your request.

 Please allow 21 days for us to review your case and supply you with a decision and details on the next steps.

-We may ask for further information to substantiate your application and associated claims and this must be provided for us to be able to fairly assess your request for a waiver of fees or partial refund.
+We may ask for further information to substantiate your application and associated claims and this must be provided for us to be able to fairly assess your request for a waiver of fees or alternative payments.